Ohio Divorce Procedures

 Responsibility of Judge in Ohio Divorce Procedure

 The divorcing partners initially submit all the relevant documents and data pertaining to the case to the Judge.
-The Judge also has several expert reports that have been ordered while the divorce case was pending.
+The Judge also has several expert reports that have been ordered while the case was pending.
 It is the responsibility of the Judge to oversee hearings and trials during which witnesses (inclusive of expert witnesses) are presented, testimonies take place and other related proofs are presented.

 If a guardian ad litem (GAL) has been appointed, the Judge takes into account any recommendations of the GAL.
-If it is felt apt and beneficial, the Judge takes the interviews of the children.
+If it is felt apt and beneficial, the Judge takes interviews of the children.
 The final work of any Judge is to consider the evidences put forth and arrive at a decision that is compatible within the framework of the law.

 The procedure of Appeal